Rush-2013

 Grade: C

-Why this rock documentary, day in the lifestyle film is considered among the Top 100 films of all time completely escapes me.
-I’m a huge fan of the Beatles but found the film a disappointment.
+Why this rock documentary, a day in the life film, is considered among the Top 100 films of all time completely escapes me.
+I’m a huge fan of the band The Beatles, but this is a letdown.

-The segments consisting of musical numbers performed by the band are excellent and, humming along, I enjoyed the black and white filming of the “documentary” as well, but the film is not a documentary in the traditional sense and is very difficult to categorize.
+The segments consisting of musical numbers performed by the band are excellent, and, humming along, I enjoyed the black and white filming of the “documentary.”
+Still, the film is not a documentary in the traditional sense and is very difficult to categorize.

-Is it a rock opera?
-Is it a comedy?
-Is it a documentary?
-Is it a musical?
+Is it a rock opera, a comedy, a documentary, or a musical?
 It is somewhat of a hybrid as the viewer journeys through a typical day in the life of a Beatle.

-But all else seems fluff to the point of silliness.
+But everything else seems fluff to the point of silliness.
 Countless scenes of the band running through the streets with adoring fans screaming and chasing after them become irritating.
-There is little plot to the film.
+The film has little plot.

 The Beatles were a huge band.
 We get it.

-A Hard Day’s Night reportedly influenced the 1960s television comedy starring The Monkees.
+A Hard Day’s Night (1964) influenced the 1960s television comedy starring The Monkees.

 Oscar Nominations: Best Story and Screenplay Written Directly for the Screen, Best Scoring of Music-Adaptation or Treatment